 - Specialized language corpora: gamer language (GameCorp); see also past projects: written learner language (WHiG); Early Modern German newspapers (GerManC); Language in the Media.

 On this website you’ll find an up-to-date list of my publications, as well as some information on courses I’ve taught, research projects I’ve been running and some of my external activities.
-My institutional homepage is here, and my full CV can be downloaded here: ensslin_cv.
+My institutional homepage is here, and my full CV here.